asyncapi/community/docs/style-guide/formatting.md

 ## Documentation formatting

 Documentation formatting refers to how the document appears on the page and how the content is organized, which includes font selection, font size and presentation (such as bold or italics), spacing, margins, alignment, columns, indentation, and lists.
-Formatting is crucial because it helps the reader perceive the information and makes it more accessible.
+Formatting helps the reader perceive the information and makes it more accessible.

 ### Notes and warning blocks